Chatlada-Nina/serenity-relax-and-spa/README.md

 - The introduction text and all descriptions including reviews text were modified from [ChatGPT](https://chatgpt.com/)
 ### Media
 - All images were taken from [Pexels](https://pexels.com/)
+- Testimonials images were taken from [Wikipedia](https://www.wikipedia.org/)
 ### Code
 - The code to make the booking form and the Footer were taken from the CL[Boardwalk Games](https://github.com/Code-Institute-Solutions/boardwalk-games-v1-sourcecode/tree/main) project and modified to suit the website needs.
-- Template code for carousel, cards, customer reviews and modal(Become a member) using Bootstrap classes taken from [Bootstrap v5.3](https://getbootstrap.com/) and modified to suit the website needs.
+- Template code for navigation bar, carousel, cards and customer reviews using Bootstrap classes taken from [Bootstrap v5.3](https://getbootstrap.com/) and modified to suit the website needs.
 - The testimonial section was learned and modified from [Specific Youtube Tutorial](https://www.youtube.com/watch?v=MQn-xLjZglc)

 ### Acknowledgments
-I would like to acknowledge the following people:
+I would like to thank you the following people:

 * Jubril Akolade - My code Institute mentor.
 * Eric - my partner who is always supportive and beleive in me.